Sultan Agung of Mataram

 Sultan Agung or Susuhunan Agung (literally, "Great Sultan" or "Majestic Sultan") is subject to a substantial amount of literature due to his legacy as a Javanese ruler, a fighter against the incursions of the Dutch East India Company, a conqueror, and his existence within a cultural framework where myth and magic are intertwined with verifiable historical events and personages.
 The Dutch literature wrote his name as Agoeng de Grote (literally, "Agung the Great").

-For his service as a fighter and cultural observer, Sultan Agung has been declared as National Hero of Indonesia on November 3, 1975.
+For his service as a fighter and cultural observer, Sultan Agung was declared as National Hero of Indonesia on November 3, 1975.

 Biography

 Early reign

 Rangsang ascended to the throne when he was 20 years old, succeeding his half-brother, Duke Martapura, who became Sultan of Mataram for only one day.
-Rangsang was technically the fourth Sultan of Mataram, but he was commonly considered as the third sultan, because the coronation of his mentally retarded half-brother was just to fulfill his father's promise to his wife, Queen Tulungayu, Duke Martapura's mother.
+Rangsang was technically the fourth Sultan of Mataram, but he is commonly considered the third sultan because the coronation of his intellectually disabled half-brother was just to fulfill his father's promise to his wife, Queen Tulungayu, Martapura's mother.

-During Sultan Agung's second year of his reign, Patih Mandaraka died of old age, and his position as patih (viceregent) was occupied by Tumenggung Singaranu.
+During the second year of Sultan Agung's reign, Patih Mandaraka died of old age, and his position as patih (viceregent) was occupied by Tumenggung Singaranu.

 The capital of Mataram during his coronation was still located in Kotagede.
-In 1614, the new Karta Palace was built in Karta, approximately 5 km in the southwest of Kotagede, which began to be occupied four years later.
+In 1614, the new Karta Palace was built in Karta, approximately 5 km in southwest of Kotagede, which began to be occupied four years later.